PaulPoandl/Helix/README.md

 ### Function Commands

 - **Play [song/band/video]:** Plays music or videos.
-- **Talk to/talk/start [WolframAlpha Chat/OpenAI Chat]:** Initiates a conversation with the specified AI service.
 - **Open [website]:** Opens a specified website.
 - **Tell me [time/date/joke]:** Provides the current time, date, or a random joke.
 - **Who is/Who are/What is/What are [query]:** Searches for information about a person or thing on Wikipedia.